-The TIE qualifications test the language skills of people whose first language is not English and who:
+The Test of Interactive English qualifications test the language skills of people whose first language is not English and who:

-- attend an English language course either in the UK or overseas; or - are learning English as part of their school or college curriculum; or - need English for their everyday or working life; or - require an externally recognised certification of their level of proficiency in English; or - are attending courses over a period of time and require a series of graded examinations which provide steps towards proficiency; or - attend short courses in English, for example summer schools.
+- Attend an English language course either in the UK or overseas; or - Are learning English as part of their school or college curriculum; or - Need English for their everyday or working life; or - Require an externally recognised certification of their level of proficiency in English; or - Are attending courses over a period of time and require a series of graded examinations which provide steps towards proficiency; or - Attend short courses in English, for example summer schools.

-The TIE examinations are designed to complement general English language courses, and designed for candidates aged 14 or above from all educational backgrounds.
+The Test of Interactive English examinations are designed to complement general English language courses, and are appropriate for anyone aged 14 or above from all educational backgrounds.

 There are no prior learning requirements for these qualifications.
-However, schools are expected to ensure that the qualification they offer to their candidates is appropriate to their age, ability and needs.
-For example, schools should not offer a candidate a qualification that is the same level as a similar English language qualification they have already attained.
+However, Centres are expected to ensure that the qualification they offer to their Candidates is appropriate to their age, ability and needs.
+For example, Centres should not offer a Candidate a qualification that is the same level as a similar English language qualification they have already attained.